thomasgoldstein/zabuyaki/res/tiled/README.md

 * move <"player"/"players"> <- Whom to move either the collided player or all the alive players.
 * animation <animation name> <- Set sprite animation before the movement. "walk" is used if the proprty is not present.
 * z <positive number> <- Set final player(s) z coordinate.
 Can be used to emulate flying / climbing / falling.
+* nextevent <event name> <- start this event next (it is called as if it was collided with a player).
+Such chained events might be located out of the walkable area.

 **Point** - This event is passive and its name is used as a point on a map.